Isaac-To/EasyBot.py/README.md

 By using this program, you hereby agree to the terms of the license agreement included.

-If you enjoyed this program, please drop a donation at https://github.com/chisaku-dev/Easy-Bot.py!
+If you enjoyed this program, please become a sponsor at https://github.com/chisaku-dev/!
 Created by chisaku-dev on 2/6/2021